HaukeBartsch/unbids/README.md

 done
 ```

-The resulting directory tree is:
+The resulting directory tree looks like this:

 ```bash
 /tmp/bla/